Save 50% off everything with code CYBERMONDAY2025!

 Kitchen Christmas Gifts Kids Can Make

-Christmas Cookie Gift (Crafty Kids at Home) – Bake Cookies and make Gift Tags with your kids then love giving them to your friends and family this Christmas.
+Christmas Cookie Gift (Crafty Kids at Home) – Bake Cookies and make Gift Tags with your kids, they love giving them to their family – and the families love receiving them too!
+Pro Tip: Send home the printed recipe because some parents will ask for it.

 Sugar Scrub (Pre-K Pages) If you haven’t tried making sugar scrub with your kids before it’s so easy for kids to make!
-Trust me, you can’t go wrong with this fantastic gift idea for moms or other female friends and family.
+Trust me, you can’t go wrong with this fantastic gift idea for moms or other female family members.

 Reindeer Candy Bar Wrappers (Educators’ Spin On It) These are delicious and so simple to make!